Long-Term Disability Insurance: How It Works and What’s Covered

 Your own occupation is not the same as your job

 Note that your ‘occupation’ is not the same as your ‘job’.
-To qualify for long-term disability payments, the insured person must be unable to complete a similar standard and class of job with a different employer within the same occupation field.
+To qualify for long-term disability payments, the insured person must be unable to complete a similar job with a different employer within the same occupation field.
 Usually, the ‘own’ occupation test is applied for a period of two years (although the precise time may vary depending on the policy).

 In this context, gainful employment is one that provides you with at least 60% of your earnings prior to the disability.
 After two years (or the corresponding amount of time for your ‘own’ occupation policy), you will likely be subject to the ‘any’ occupation test to determine whether LTD payments should continue to be paid.